Skip to main content

 - CEO | Evolve Partners

 In today’s competitive accounting landscape, technical expertise alone isn’t enough.
 To elevate your influence and advance your career, cultivating strong business development (BD) habits is essential.
 But for many women in accounting, BD can feel overwhelming or even misaligned with how we naturally build trust and relationships.
-This session will demystify the process and offer actionable tools to help you identify the right clients, manage pursuits with intention, follow up effectively, and close with confidence—by tapping into the emotional intelligence, empathy, and relational strengths that many women already bring to the table.

 Designed as a practical, hands-on session, we’ll walk through: